idkrn123/dynamo/README.md

 FEATURES

-- Create/manage Python Projects
+- Create/manage Project Directories
-- Populate with new python files
+- File Management
-- Structured according to Python standards
+- Web Browsing (visiting URLs only currently!)

 INSTALLATION:
 Here's how to kickstart your adventure with Dynamo: